History of the National Hockey League on television: 1990s

 Nevertheless, in a serious blow to the elder network, Fox outbid CBS for the NHL package as well.
 On September 9, 1994, the National Hockey League reached a five-year contract with Fox for the broadcast television rights to the league's games, beginning with the 1994–95 season.
 The network paid $155,000,000 ($31,000,000 annually) to televise NHL regular season and postseason games, considerably less than the $1,580,000,000 Fox paid for the NFL television rights.

 The NHL's initial deal with Fox was significant, as a U.S. network television contract was long thought unattainable for the league during the presidency of John Ziegler.
-For 17 years after the 1975 Finals were broadcast on NBC, there would be no national over-the-air network coverage of the NHL in the United States (except for the 1979 Challenge Cup and Game 6 of the 1980 Stanley Cup Finals on CBS, and NBC's coverage of the NHL All-Star Game from 1990 to 1994) and only spotty coverage on regional networks.
+For 17 years after the 1975 Finals were broadcast on NBC, there was no national over-the-air network coverage of the NHL in the United States (except for the 1979 Challenge Cup and Game 6 of the 1980 Stanley Cup Finals on CBS, and NBC's coverage of the NHL All-Star Game from 1990 to 1994) and only spotty coverage on regional networks.
 This was due to the fact that no network was willing to commit to carrying a large number of games, in turn providing low ratings for NHL telecasts.
 ABC would eventually resume the network broadcasting of regular NHL games (on a time buy basis through ESPN) for the 1992–93 season.
 This continued through the 1993–94 season, before Fox took over for the next five seasons.

 Fox inaugurated its NHL coverage on April 2, 1995, towards the end of the 1994–95 regular season, with six games (between the New York Rangers and Philadelphia Flyers; St. Louis Blues and Detroit Red Wings; Boston Bruins and Washington Capitals; Chicago Blackhawks and Dallas Stars; Florida Panthers and Tampa Bay Lightning; and the San Jose Sharks and Anaheim Ducks).
-Mike Emrick and John Davidson were the lead broadcast team.
-Joe Micheletti served as the reporter for national game broadcasts on Fox, while regionally-distributed games were handled by a variety of announcers, in addition to Emrick and Davidson.
+Mike Emrick and John Davidson served as the lead broadcast team for national game broadcasts, while regionally-distributed games were handled by a variety of announcers, in addition to the trio.
 For the first four years of the deal, James Brown hosted the show and Dave Maloney was the studio analyst from the Fox Network Center studios in Los Angeles.
 For the fifth and final season, Suzy Kolber served as the studio host and Terry Crisp served as the studio analyst.
 Occasionally, active NHL players such as Mike Modano would serve as guest analysts.